-- Games for Groups.
-Keep your program moving, engage in physical development, and have fun while doing it!
-Experience a variety of games to play with groups that emphasize physical movement and engagement.
+- Managing Transitions.
+Keep your program moving, engage in physical development, and have fun while moving from place to place!
+Experience a variety of techniques, games, and activities to play with groups during transitions in the program.
 OCFS 1, 3.

 - Bookmaking.
 With many school-age children not able to read at or above the basic level, teaching a love for literacy is more important than ever.
 In this workshop we will explore why reading is important, what language and literacy development should look like in 5-10 year olds, and ways we can support literacy with games and activities in our programs.
 OCFS 1, 3.

 Register Online Now* Maximum enrollment is 40 participants, so don’t wait to register!
 This day of training is for people working with school-age youth, grades K–12th.
 Audience participation, including multiple hands-on, engaging activities, will be the focus.
 Do activities that you can bring into your programs, and discuss the how and why of implementing those activities!